open-telemetry/opentelemetry-specification/specification/trace/api.md

   or application.
-  In case an invalid name (null or empty string) is specified, a working default Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, and `name` SHOULD keep the original invalid value, with a log message reporting that the specified value is invalid.
+  In case an invalid name (null or empty string) is specified, a working default Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.
   A library, implementing the OpenTelemetry API *may* also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).